What It Means to Be a Child of God

 ✧ All humanity bears the image.

-From the beginning, humankind was fashioned in the imago Dei—not created as strangers, but as sons and daughters, breathing in the very breath of God (Gen. 2:7).
-This image was never erased by the fall, only marred by the lie of separation.
+From the beginning, humankind was fashioned in the imago Dei—[Imago Dei is a Latin phrase that means “image of God.”]
+Not created as strangers, but as sons and daughters, breathing in the very breath of God (Gen. 2:7).
+This image was never erased by the fall, but only marred by the lie of separation.

 Even in our blindness, the Father did not see or treat us as enemies.
 In Christ, He came—not to make us something new, but to restore us to what we already are: children.